pjakiela/IE-in-R/E3-DD1.md

 Generate a `post` variable equal to one for years after the handwashing policy was implemented (and zero otherwise) using the `ifelse()` function.
 Remember that if you don't know how to use a particular function, you can type `help(function_name)` into the R console, and RStudio will help you figure it out.
 The command would be `help(ifelse)` in this particular case.
 What is the mean postpartum mortality rate in the doctors' wing (Division 1) prior to the implementation of the handwashing policy?

 Now let's put this result in a table!
 We're going to use some functions in the `openxlsx` package to write our results into an Excel file. `openxlsx` is a useful package that allows you to write R output to a particular cell or set of cells in an Excel file.
-Before getting started with `openxlsx`, use the `getwd()` ("print working directory") command in the R console to make sure that you are writing your results to an appropriate file.
+Before getting started with `openxlsx`, use the `getwd()` ("get working directory") command in the R console to make sure that you are writing your results to an appropriate file.
 Use the `setwd()` function (used in previous exercises, check those out if you don't remember how to use it) to change your file path if necessary.
 Then set up the Excel file that will receive your results using the commands:

 ```
 library(openxlsx)